UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 production it must be run with sufficient privileges to allow this (during development and testing it can be run as a normal user).

-You can configure the TSI and UNICORE/X to communicate via SSL.
+You can configure the TSI and :ref:`UNICORE/X <unicorex>` to communicate via SSL.
 In this case, you need a server certificate for the TSI.
-For details, see Section `tsi_ssl`_
+For details, see Section :ref:`tsi_ssl`.

 The TSI is one point where UNICORE's seamless model meets local variations and so will usually need to be adapted to the target system.
-This is described in Section `tsi_localization`_.
+This is described in Section :ref:`tsi_localization`.

 .. note::
   In production environments, the TSI will run with elevated privileges.
-  Make sure to read and understand section `tsi_security`_ on security and hardening the system.
+  Make sure to read and understand section :ref:`tsi_security` on security and hardening the system.

 Prerequisites